-Prerequisite: None | Lecture 2 hours, lab 2 hours This is an introductory course in painting.
-Lectures and assignments utilize historical and contemporary styles of painting; great works of the human imagination will be studies in relation to painting techniques, illusion of space and composition, while developing analytical skills and expression.
+Prerequisite: None | Lecture 2 hours, lab 2 hours An introductory course in painting.
+Lectures and assignments utilize color theory, historical and contemporary styles of painting from great works of the human imagination which will be studied in relation to painting techniques.

-304 ACRYLIC PAINTING I
+304 ACRYLIC PAINTING I (UC:CSU) 3 UNITS